zillding/cs5224/README.md

 ### Generate json data

-`$ npm run data [optional/path/to/csv/file]`
+`$ npm run data`

-The default csv data file is `/scripts/data.csv`.
+The default csv data file is `/scripts/`.

-The output json file is in `/lib/data.json`
+The output json file is in `/lib/data/`

-note: this should be replaced by db connection in the future
+note: this should/could be replaced by db connection in the future